 Here is a video of Saint-Saens' Swan from Carnival of the Animals (score):

-The audio controls below allow you to play the mp3 version of Saint-Saens' Swan from Carnival of the Animals (score).
-Alternatively you can download the MP3 file.
+The audio controls below allow you to play the mp3 version of Saint-Saens' Swan from Carnival of the Animals (score) or you can download the MP3 file.
 You can also download the midi version of Saint-Saens' Swan from Carnival of the Animals (score) or alternatively edit/play the midi file.

 The image below is the first page of the sheet music, and here you can download the full sheet music for Saint-Saens' Swan from Carnival of the Animals (score) in PDF format.